NatLibFi/json-path-transformations/README.md

 ## What about JSON Patch?

-[JSON Patch](http://jsonpatch.com/) uses [JSON Pointer](https://tools.ietf.org/html/rfc6901) instead of JSONPath.
+[JSON Patch](http://jsonpatch.com/) is a specification which defines a syntax to patch JSON documents using [JSON Pointer](https://tools.ietf.org/html/rfc6901) instead of JSONPath.
 JSON Pointer doesn't support script expressions or regular expressions (Regular expressions can be used in JSONPath with script expressions).

 Then again, script expressions aren't entirely a good thing since implementations in languages other than Javascript must evaluate non-natively.
 Using alternative specifications like [JMESPath](http://jmespath.org/) might be more feasible.